 Compensated absences (i.e. paid absences for employee vacation leave and sick leave) are recorded as expenditures in governmental funds when leave is used or when accrued as payable to employees entitled to cash payment in lieu of taking leave.
 In the government-wide financial statements, compensated absences are recorded as an expense when earned by the employees.
-The full balance of the liability for compensated absences is classified as a long-term liability that is due within one year in the government-wide financial statements as the amount of vacation and sick time to be used after the following year cannot be reasonably estimated.
+The liability for compensated absences is classified as a long-term liability that is due within one year in the government-wide financial statements as the amount of vacation and sick time to be used after the following year cannot be reasonably estimated.
+Information relative to changes in long-term liabilities is described in Note 6.